Kozy’s Tiki Palace

 A painter and craftsman, Gary Eoff’s works on recreating ancient Hawaiian artifacts is a remarkable experience to see up close.
 Using the same materials and processes, his level of quality and craftsmanship is unmatched throughout the Big Island.
 His work on traditional decorative ipu is featured at the Ipu Kane Gallery in Hawi, offering a unique look at historical recreations of ancient cultural artifacts.

-A Hawaiian native known as one of the world’s most prolific ceramic artists, David Kuraoka splits time between Hawaii and San Francisco, where his art is displayed in public settings throughout both regions.
+David Kuraoka grew up on the island of Kauai and is known as one of the world’s most prolific ceramic artists.
+He splits time between Hawaii and San Francisco, where he was head of the ceramics department.
+David’s art is displayed in public settings and private collections around the world.
 Using large ceramic pieces, he alters their form by adding clay by hand, mixing in other materials, then firing them in an open flame pit.
+His style is abstract, simple and clean.
+You can often find his work at the Dovetail Gallery in Holualoa.